 You're about to be the focus for wedding photos on your wedding day, but you're not at your most comfortable in front of the camera.
 It's more common than you think!
-If you've ever been likened to a wooden board or a strangled cat during photo time, it's likely you'll need some tips for looking relaxed in your wedding pictures.
+If you've ever been likened to a wooden board or a strangled cat during photo time, it's likely you'll need some wedding photo tips for looking relaxed in your pictures.
 Luckily, Chris Perkins from Underatreehouse Photography has given us some super easy steps that will help you look like James Dean or Marilyn Monroe on your wedding day (just mind those steam grates!).

 Tip one: Relax/laugh/don't be scared!